helpscout/fe-yam-site/specs/contentful-blog-webinar.md

 Don't worry about hooking up the sign up form yet.
 (We're working on an integration with Hubspot).

-For now, please make sure that the form elements are ready to go, making it easier to integrate when we're ready.
+For now, please make sure that the form elements are styled and ready to go, making it easier to integrate when we're ready.

 ## Thanks!